TatianaLiakh/OPCUA-MCP/opcua-mcp-npx-server/README.md

 - "Read all sensor values from the water treatment plant"
 - "Check the status of all pumps and motors"
 - "Get the energy consumption readings"
+- "Discover all available variables in the OPC UA server"
+- "Show me a complete inventory of all sensors and actuators"
+- "List all process variables with their current values"

 ### Real Example Scenarios
 ```